Talha-malik999/hello-world-cloud-deployment/README.md

-# hello-world-cloud-deployment for devops job assignment
+# This project is deployed by Talha Mehmood hello-world-cloud-deployment for devops job assignment